OneBusAway/onebusaway-ios/README.markdown

 # OBAKit

 This library is a ground-up rewrite of the core modules of OneBusAway for iOS.
 It is designed to be stable, relatively bug-free, clear, and well-tested.
-It is designed to serve as the foundation of OneBusAway in its second decade of life.
+It is designed to serve as the foundation of OneBusAway for iOS in its second decade of life.

 ## Quick Start